wprender/cloudbreak-docs/docs/aws.md

 ```
 credential list
 ```
-You can switch between your existing credentials:
+You can switch between your existing credentials
 ```
 credential select --name my-aws-credential
 ```